 Why?
 If all the keyword tools provide a keyword difficulty score?

 All SEO tools use a different approach to calculate this keyword difficulty score and, I just don’t trust ANY OF THEM!
 (Yes, not even Ahrefs).

 Don’t worry, this process won’t take much of your time and once you gain practice, it will literally take you 10 to 15 seconds.

 All you need to do is search for your keyword in Google and analyze the results.

 First, make sure you create an account on Moz.
 It’s FREE!

-Once you have your account setup, you need to install the Moz Chrome Toolbar extension.
+Once you have your account set up, you need to install the Moz Chrome Toolbar extension.

-After you do, start searching on Google every single one of the keywords you found.
+After you do, start searching on Google for every single one of the keywords you found.
 With the Moz Toolbar Chrome extension active, you should be able to see something like this…

 Make sure to NOT pay attention to the results with the “Ad“.
 Those are just advertisers paying their way into Google’s top-ranking positions.
 Instead, focus on the “organic” results.
 These are results below the ads and denote other sites like yours that work their way into the rankings.